door to door SJO to Zancudo

 Playa Zancudo, cherished for its remoteness, is also remote in regards to transportation.
-There are easier ways to get to Zancudo, like driving down in a rental car (really the only straightforward way to get to Zancudo) or flying from San Jose to Golfito, hiring a private taxi for all or part of the route, and also hiring a private boat.
-Even if you rent a car, it's still quite a round about way to get there.
-But those are not the things we do when we're on a budget so I'll leave those details for the other sites.
+There are easier ways to get to Zancudo, like driving down in a rental car (really the only straightforward way to get to Zancudo) or flying from San Jose to Golfito, then hiring a private taxi, boat, or rental car once you land.
+Regardless those are not the things we do when we're on a budget so I'll leave those details for the other sites.

 There are two basic routes getting in and out of Zancudo.
 Via boat from Golfito (a town on the inland coast of the gulf that is also a main way to get to Puerto Jimenez on the Osa Penninsula), and via land down toward the south (by way of Ciudad Neily or the border town of Paso Canoas if using public transportation).

 The public transportation is sadly difficult to pin down and changes with the seasons.
 I've done my best to document both what I have experienced and what I have found out from locals.
 Your best bet is to be flexible with your time.

 Getting To Playa Zancudo from San JoseFrom the airport, your general plan of attack should be to get into the actual city of San Jose, take a bus from the Tracopa bus terminal south to either Golifto, Ciudad Neily, or Paso Canoas, then take public transportation from there to Zancudo.
 Sounds pretty simple, right?
 Not.
 Given the timing of it all, it's not possible to do it all in one day.

 No matter which route you choose, you first have to get out of the airport and get on a bus going south.
 You can get to the Tracopa bus terminal for only $1 (opposed to the $25 quoted you at the airport) by taking a pubic bus from in front of the airport, then walking (or taking an Uber) to the bus terminal.
 See Getting to Your Bus from the San Jose Airport in Costa Rica for details.